funcool/rumext/doc/user-guide.md

 and the component receives the parameters in a raw or native form from react (that is, in camelCase).

-Remember that `::mf/props :native` should probably be a default, so all components you define should have that metadata.
+Remember that `::mf/props :obj` should probably be a default, so all components you define should have that metadata.

-For convenience, if the component is named with an `*` at the end of the name or it has the `::mf/props-destructuring :lisp-to-camel` prop in the metadata along with `::mf/props :native`, the destructuring can use the lisp-case and the macro will automatically access the value with camelCase from the props.
+For convenience, if the component is named with an `*` at the end of the name or it has the `::mf/props :react` in the metadata, the destructuring can use the lisp-case and the macro will automatically access the value with camelCase from the props, respecting the react convention for props.

 ```
 (mf/defc button*
-  {::mf/props :native}
   [{:keys [name on-clic]}]
   [:button {:on-click on-click} name])